AlishChhetri/apicenter/CONTRIBUTING.md

 1. Update the README.md if adding new features
 2. Add docstrings to new functions and classes
 3. Update examples if needed
-4. Add provider-specific documentation in docs/providers.md
+4. Add provider-specific documentation in docs/providers/
+5. Add mode-specific documentation in docs/modes/

 ## Pull Request Process